 10. Take Precautions

-Although staying home is strongly recommended in the present situation, but in case you step out, make sure you take safety measures for yourself and remain careful about your hair.
+Although staying home is strongly recommended in the present situation, in case you step out, make sure you take safety measures for yourself and remain careful about your hair.
 Use hoods, scarves, umbrellas, or caps for keeping your hair covered and dry.
-You can also carry a small hairdryer in your bag to dry your hair in case you get stuck in rain.
+You can also carry a small hairdryer in your bag to dry your hair in case you get stuck in the rain.
 Cover your hair whenever you are outside to reduce your hair’s contact with the environment.
 It will also create a barrier between the excess moisture and your hair and protect your hair up to a certain level.

 Hair is the most beautiful part of your body but needs a little extra care and love.
-Protect it from damages, follow a care routine and eat healthy to maintain healthy hair, all through the year.
+Protect it from damage, follow a care routine and eat healthy to maintain healthy hair, all through the year.
 Explore 5 step monsoon hair care routine and tips for all hair types here.
 And have healthy hair throughout the year!